Uncovery logo without tagline

 After your evaluation if you’d like to continue to meet with your therapist for substance use support as individual therapy sessions, we are happy to do so depending on availability.

-Outpatient treatment at Open Aid Alliance entails weekly or bi-weekly individual therapy sessions with a therapist and/or group therapy that is offered twice a week.
-We also offer case management and peer support.
+Individual Therapy at Uncovery entails weekly or bi-weekly individual therapy sessions with a therapist and/or group therapy that is offered twice a week.
+We also offer case management which you read more about below.

 Case management is a broad term that basically means a “helping hand”.
 Case managers help you tackle the things on your to-do list you’re struggling with.
 Is it challenging to complete paperwork and applications for things such as Medicaid, SNAP (food stamp) benefits, Unemployment, or job applications?
 Your case manager is here to help with that- we can help you complete paperwork and help you remember to follow up, let you know who to call and when they need to be called.
 We specialize in helping connect you to resources in the community that can help meet your needs such as food, phone, gas, or medical care.
 Sometimes it’s hard to go to medical appointments alone, or to face our legal issues alone- our case managers are here to provide support so you don’t have to do these tough things alone.